3D Printing

 In recent years, 3D printing in medicine has become a powerful tool that enables companies of all branches to drastically reduce costs and time to market, from lab equipment, implants, prosthetics to even bioprinting and tissue engineering.
 The impact of 3D printing in healthcare can already be seen today.

-Compared to traditional manufacturing techniques, 3D printing in healthcare has the potential to decentralise manufacturing of medical products, which are tailored to individual patients.
+Compared to traditional manufacturing techniques, 3D printing in healthcare has the potential to decentralise the manufacturing of medical products, which are tailored to individual patients.

 One of the biggest changes that we can already observe today is a shift from prototyping to high-quality manufacturing.
 This means printed products need all important properties of traditional manufacturing processes, which in turn depend to a large extent on the 3D printing resins to satisfy rising market demands.